 Once you do get your avocado to flower and fruit, keep in mind that many varieties only flower and fruit biannually.

 Mature avocados are usually green on the plant.
 They do not ripen on the tree, instead, they need to ripen off the tree at room temperature over a period of about 10 days.

-When your avocado tree first produces fruit, it will likely produce a large amount in the first year.
-Don’t be surprised if a few drop when immature, which is usually a sign that the tree is putting energy into growing a few fruit to healthy maturity.
+When your avocado tree first produces fruit, it will unlikely produce a large amount in the first year.
+Don’t be surprised if a few drop when immature, which is usually a sign that the tree is putting energy into growing a few fruits to healthy maturity.